Names of Korea: Other languages

 European languages use variations of the name "Korea" for both North and South Korea.
 In general, Celtic and Romance languages spell it "Corea" (or variations) since "c" represents the //k// sound in most Romance and Celtic orthographies.
 However, languages that have a general preference towards representing //k// with "k" rather than "c", such as most Germanic or Slavic languages, generally use variants of "Korea" instead.
 In languages using other alphabets such as Russian (Cyrillic), variations phonetically similar to "Korea" are also used for example the Russian name for Korea is Корея, romanization Koreya or Koreja.
 Outside of Europe, most languages also use variants of "Korea", often adopted to local orthographies.
 Some Languages, especially Romance Languages like Portuguese, French and Spanish use spellings that start with "c": Coreia, Corée and Corea respectively.
 "Korea" in the Jurchen Jin's national language (Jurchen) is "Sogo".
 "Korea" in the conlang Esperanto is "Koreio".
 "Korea" in Hmong is "Kauslim" ("s" and "m" represent tones, not consonants).

 Koreans abroad

 Emigrants who moved to Russia and Central Asia call themselves Goryeoin or Koryo-saram, or Koreytsi (корейцы) in Russian.
-Many Goryeoin are living in the CIS, including an estimated 106,852 in Russia, 22,000 in Uzbekistan, 20,000 in Kyrgyzstan, 17,460 in Kazakhstan, 8,669 in Ukraine, 2,000 in Belarus, 350 in Moldova, 250 in Georgia, 100 in Azerbaijan, and 30 in Armenia.
-As of 2005, there are also 1.9 million ethnic Koreans living in China who hold Chinese citizenship and a further 560,000 Korean expatriates from both North and South living in China.
+Many Goryeoin are living in the CIS, including an estimated 87,800 in Russia, 174,000 in Uzbekistan, 17,000 in Kyrgyzstan, 12,000 in Ukraine, 400 in Belarus.
+As of 2025, there are also 1.7 million ethnic Koreans living in China who hold Chinese citizenship and a further 560,000 Korean expatriates from both North and South living in China.